israelmitolu/Practical-Faith/README.md

 ## 📞 Contact

-For questions, suggestions, or to share testimonies about how this app has blessed you, please open an issue in the repository.
+For questions, suggestions, or to share testimonies about how this app has blessed you, please open an issue in the repository, or contact me on [Twitter](https://x.com/israelmitolu).

 ---